Still Married After All These Years.

 Bill’s comments are in blue.
 Here goes….

 A friend of mine plans to move to the Philippines next year, to marry his longtime girlfriend.
 I will try to give as brief a synopsis of there story as I can.

-They applied for a K1 and have gotten as far as being able to to make there apt. at the embassy in Manila for her interview, but there is a problem.
+They applied for a K1 and have gotten as far as being able to make their apt. at the embassy in Manila for her interview, but there is a problem.

 Marry Here or Marry There

-A us-Pilipino couple who is already married may apply for a K2 visa, or several other relative-related visas … won’t go into them all here, but my main point is if you are going to marry in the Philippines, a K1 is a complete waste of time (and money).
+A us-Pilipino couple who is already married may apply for a K3 visa, or several other relative-related visas … I won’t go into them all here, but my main point is if you are going to marry in the Philippines, a K1 is a complete waste of time (and money).